buhrmi/buhrmi/README.md

 This is buhrmi, a web developer who sometimes [streams his development adventures](https://twitch.tv/buhrmitv) on Twitch.

 Welcome to my GitHub profile.
-In here you can find mostly crap (the GitHub stars are misleading), but also some useful stuff.
+In here you can find all the stuff I've come up with in the past.
+It's mostly crap, but some good things are in here, too.
+Somewhere.
+I guess.
+Maybe.
+Hey, how are you?

 Here's a list of things I currently do or have done for a living: